+I brought them liquor every time we visited their guesthouse.
+Liquor was rationed to servicemen monthly.
+My allocation was four bottles per month.
+This turned out to be quite a little profit-making enterprise for me.
 On Friday nights, Saturday nights, and Sunday afternoons, the guesthouse was always packed.
 The living room sections would be opened up to provide additional space for the mostly male customers.
 The waitresses would remain in the living room with their customers.
 The men bought expensive bottles of champagne, wine, and shots of liquor for the tables in the rooms.
 About every hour a male customer would leave the living room with his waitress and go upstairs.
 She would give him a tour of the bedrooms, and she ’wasn’t even a real-estate agent.

 Agnes and family were the owners of a guesthouse that turned into a brothel at night and on weekends.
 At the same time, the young women waitresses would turn into prostitutes.
 You could make arrangements to have sex with them for a price.
 Prostitution was a legal business activity in Germany.